Grab your free printable Thanksgiving meal plan page here and you will enjoy a simpler, less stressful holiday feast.

 Plan to make them just as you always do.

 Need some inspiration?
 These are some of our family's favorite Thanksgiving recipes:

 STEP 2: Take some help from the pros

 Think about what you make for the holiday, which items can you pick up pre-made from the store?
 Stop clutching your pearls, we want this feast to be fun.

-STEP 3: Cook early with strategic make-ahead Thanksgiving recipes
+STEP 3: Cook Early with Make-Ahead Recipes

 For those recipes you really want to make yourself, mentally take note of all the ways you can prep them early or make them completely ahead.

 Need some inspiration?
 Check out this great list of 5 Thanksgiving recipes you can make right NOW or this incredible list of make-ahead Thanksgiving side dishes.

 Guests want to be useful.
 Share the cooking fun with anyone who asks!